fndomariano/fndomariano.github.io/_posts/en/2020-12-23-streamlit-a-framework-that-lets-datascients-life-more-beautiful.md

 [Portuguese Version]({{site.baseurl}}/2020/12/23/streamlit-o-framework-que-deixa-a-vida-dos-cientistas-de-dados-mais-agradavel)

 Imagine that a data scientist got datasets, he worked a lot standardizing, normalizing, and cleaning invalid values.
-Now he needed to get insights and to figure out if there was some behavior.
+He also needed to get insights and to figure out if there was some behavior.
 To do this, he plotted some charts, he calculated the averages and other repetitive chores.
 Afterward he got updated datasets and he needed to repeat all tasks.

 ![Homer making facepalm and speaking "Doh!"]({{site.baseurl}}/images/2020-12-23/doh.png){:height="200px" width="200px"}